Gardner (automobile): Banner Buggy Company and automobile company founding

-For 1927 and 1929 the eights were the only engines used.
+Production

+The company produced vehicles using components sourced from outside suppliers, including Lycoming engines throughout its production.
+Its first model, introduced in late 1919 for the 1920 model year, was a medium-priced four-cylinder automobile with a 112-inch (2,800 mm) wheelbase.

+Production increased during the company's early years.
+Sales began from approximately 3,800 vehicles in 1921 to 9,000 in 1922.

+In 1924, Erwin "Cannon Ball" Baker set a midwinter transcontinental record by driving a Gardner from New York City to Los Angeles in 4 days, 17 hours, and 8 minutes.

+As demand increased, the company expanded its manufacturing capacity to 40,000 vehicles annually and broadened its model range by offering six-cylinder and eight-cylinder models in 1925.
+Four-cylinder models were discontinued the same year.
+Both 6-cylinder and 8-cylinder models remained in production through 1927.
+For the 1928 and 1929 model years, Gardner produced only 8-cylinder cars.

 The interior of the Series 90 cars had many high-quality materials, such as silver-finished hardware, silk window curtains, walnut wood pieces and mohair upholstery (Series 75 and 80 did not have walnut in the interior.)
 All cars had a fuel and temperature gauge standard.

 During the summer of 1929, Gardner announced two "very important" automobile contracts.
 The first was with Sears, Roebuck and Company, who wanted Gardner to develop a new car to be sold by mail order.
 The other was with New Era Motors, to manufacture the front-wheel-drive Ruxton.
-With the stock market crash in late 1929, both deals were off.
+With the stock market crash in late 1929, both deals were cancelled.

-For the 1930 model Gardners, they returned to the six-cylinder engine only.
-In January 1930 the company announced a front-wheel-drive six-cylinder car, An 80 hp six on a 133 in wheelbase with a Baker-Raulang body which sported a longer hood and with distinctive low-slung lines.
-Rare in America, they used Lockheed hydraulic internal-expanding brakes and two-way hydraulic shock absorbers.
-Unfortunately, it turned out that they would only produce prototypes of this model.
+In January 1930 the company announced a front-wheel-drive six-cylinder car, An 80 hp (60 kW) six on a 133 in (3,380 mm) wheelbase with a Baker-Raulang body which sported a longer hood and with distinctive low-slung lines.
+The vehicle used Lockheed hydraulic internal-expanding brakes and two-way hydraulic shock absorbers.
+This car never was subsequently released and only was developed as a prototype.

 The 1931 models were the same as the 1930 model, just mildly updated.

+Commercial vehicles

+In 1927, Gardner partnered with St. Louis Coffin Company and started to produce funeral coaches with a purpose-built chassis and Lycoming 8 cylinder engines.
+Production grew to also offer ambulances and service cars in the following year.
+In 1932, Gardner offered a funeral coach powered by a V8 Pontiac engine.

+Demise

-In mid-1931, Russell E. Gardner, Jr. solicited the permission of his stockholders to stop producing automobiles.
+In mid-1931, Russell E. Gardner Jr. solicited the permission of his stockholders to stop producing automobiles.
 The reasons he gave for his company's failure were that Gardner had been unprofitable after 1927 due to fierce competition from the major producers of automobiles and their control of many sources of parts supply.
-The Gardner funeral car was built through 1932, but then the company ended all production.
+Automobile production ceased in 1931 but the Gardner funeral coach was built through 1932, with the company ending all production that year.